2023 Solar Incentives Guide for North Fort Myers, FL - Tax Credits & Rebates

 Federal incentives are the type of incentives that you are most likely to have some familiarity with.
 The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a certain percentage of the cost of your solar system.

-The ITC applies to solar systems installed after January 1, 2006 on a primary or secondary residence that you own in the United States.
-Initially, the credit applied to 30% of the total cost – for panels, equipment, labor and accessories – although the percentage may range from 26-30%, depending on the installation date of your solar system.
-There is no cap on the claim amount.
+The ITC applies to solar systems installed after January 1, 2006, on a primary or secondary residence that you own in the United States.
+Initially, the credit applied to 30% of the total cost – for panels, equipment, labor and accessories – although it may range from 26-30%, depending on when your solar project was undertaken.
+There is no cap on the amount you can claim.

 State & Local Solar Incentives